tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 I have no doubt there will be another full moon tonight.
 And when it rises, I’ll change—just like Kevin did.

 What keeps gnawing at me isn’t the *if*, but the *how*.
 Will I still be in here, reveling in the carnage I cause?
-Or will I be shoved into the dark, locked in the passenger seat, forced to watch through someone else’s eyes as I become nothing but hunger and teeth and claws?
+Or will I be shoved into the dark, locked in the passenger seat, forced to watch through the beast’s eyes as I become nothing but hunger and teeth and claws?

 The waiting is worse than dying.